 Homemade apple cinnamon rolls have warm and gooey centers, golden brown edges, and a generous drizzle of sweet caramel icing on top.
-Start the day with a treat that’s half apple pie and half cinnamon roll in one!
+Start the day with a treat that’s half apple pie and half homemade cinnamon rolls in one!

 Greeting us all at the corner of comfort food and calorie-laden are APPLE CINNAMON ROLLS drowning in caramel icing.
 Each bite combines our favorite flavors of apple pie with the pure goodness of cinnamon rolls.
 Move over every other type of cinnamon roll out there… there’s a new boss in town.
 (We still love you, maple cinnamon rolls.)

 There are three parts to love about today’s apple cinnamon rolls:

 - Rich, homemade cinnamon roll dough